With half a dozen sparkling beaches nearby we can’t fault Barcelona for being short on urban green space.

 Two enormous crab pincers serve as staircases to a podium featuring a sculpture of Venus on a clam shell.
 Climb them for a good view of the park and the surrounding pond.

-With over 4,000 animals from 400 different species the animal-lover in you simply won’t be able to resist the Barcelona Zoo.
+With over 4,000 animals from 400 different species the animal-lover in you and especially your kids simply won’t be able to resist the Barcelona Zoo.

 Deemed a small biodiversity reserve, the zoo boasts of faithfully reproducing the habitats of each animal living there.
 Highlights for the family at the Barcelona Zoo include the miniature railway, electric cars, and pony rides.